 I get that it’s a little extreme to say you will never eat out for lunch.
 I recommend agreeing on a certain number of times per month you and/or your spouse will eat out for lunch during the work day.
 Then stick to it!

-My husband keeps a back-up supply of the best ramen (not your 59 cent ramen) at work for when he runs out of time in the morning to pack his lunch.
+My husband keeps a back-up supply of the best ramen (actually good and not your 59 cent ramen) at work for when he runs out of time in the morning to pack his lunch.

 5. Grocery Shop At Aldi